paturivamsi/paturivamsi/README.md

 # 💫 About Me:
-I am Vamsi Paturi,<br>A software engineer from India
+I am Vamsi Paturi,<br>A software engineer from India!!

 ## 🌐 Socials: